terraform-aws-modules/terraform-aws-eks/examples/secrets_encryption/README.md

-# Fargate example
+# Managed groups example

-This is EKS example using Fargate.
+This is EKS using secrets encryption feature.

 ## Usage